Agana Sailing Itinerary

 Things to do

-Going ashore to walk to Maslinica town is a pleasant way to spend a late afternoon or early evening.
+For things to do in Šešula bay, going ashore to Maslinica town is a pleasant way to spend a late afternoon or early evening.
 Getting in touch with a local winery – Kaštelanac, and arranging a pick-up from Šešula will get you a glimpse into wine history of the region, discovering the ancestry of the famous Zinfandel wine and looking into traditional vineyards of the island.
-For the less curious – just relaxing on board in the quiet bay and swimming in its turquoise waters is one of the many joys of being on the boat.
+Or, just relaxing on board in the quiet bay and swimming in its turquoise waters is one of the many joys of being on the boat.

 Facilities